- Lead Curator, Digital Mapping

 He is interested in helping research projects to get the most out of geospatial data and tools.
-Before taking up his current role he worked in the ‘Digital Humanities role’ on two collaborative history projects funded by the ERC, Beyond Boundaries and Mapping the Jewish Communities of the Byzantine Empire, and as a software developer.
+Before taking up his current role he worked in a digital humanities role on two collaborative history projects funded by the ERC, Beyond Boundaries and Mapping the Jewish Communities of the Byzantine Empire, and as a software developer.

 His PhD on South Asian archaeology (University of Cambridge) made use of GIS for spatial analysis and data management.